symfony/symfony-docs/tui/widgets/tabs.rst

 ==========

 ``TabsWidget`` groups several widgets into tabs and shows one of them at a time.
-The tab headers are drawn around the content, and only the active tab is attached to the widget tree: the others receive neither focus nor input.
+The tab headers are drawn above or beside the content, and only the active tab is attached to the widget tree: the others receive neither focus nor input.

 When to Use
 -----------